cdap-guides/cdap-kafka-ingest-guide/README.md

 Realtime processing capability within CDAP is supported by Flows.
 The application we are building in this guide uses a Flow for processing the messages received on a Kafka topic.
-The count and total size of these messages is persisted in a Dataset and made available via an HTTP RESTful endpoint using a Service.
+The count and total size of these messages are persisted in a Dataset and made available via an HTTP RESTful endpoint using a Service.

 ![](docs/images/app-design.png)